bationoA/Fraudulent_Credit_Card_Transaction_Detection/Report.md

 * Synthetic Minority Oversampling Technique (SMOTE): It is a method to address class imbalance problems in machine learning.
 SMOTE technique generates synthetic samples for the minority class (here fradulent transactions) by interpolating between the existing samples, thus increasing the representation of the minority class in the dataset.
 Even if it is not guaranteed, it has been shown to improve the performance of many classifiers
 * Remove or transform outliers and retrain models that are sensitive to outliers
+* Try ensemble methods such as bagging and boosting
 * Consider using Neural Network too